webmaster442/BookGen/Commands.md

     but will only print the output to console.

 -n, --namespace-pages:
     Optional argument.
 If specified, the command will create a separate markdown file for each namespace in the assembly.

-# Addfrontmatter
+# BuildEpub

-Add a basic YAML frontmatter information to all markdown files located in the current folder and it's subfolders.
+Build an epub3 file from the book.

-`BookGen Addfrontmatter [-v] [-d [directory]]` `BookGen Addfrontmatter [--verbose] [--dir [directory]]`
+`BookGen BuildEpub -o <output> [-v] [-d [directory]]` `BookGen BuildEpub --output <output> [--verbose] [--dir [directory]]`

 Arguments:

+-o, --output:
+    Required argument.
+Specifies the output directory name.

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

+# BuildExport

+Build a JSON file with schema for post processing of the book.

+`BookGen BuildExport -o <output> [-v] [-d [directory]]` `BookGen BuildExport --output <output> [--verbose] [--dir [directory]]`

+Arguments:

+-o, --output:
+    Required argument.
+Specifies the output directory name.

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

+-h, --host:
+    Optional argument.
+If specified, the host name set in the config file will be ignored and the host name will be set to the specified value.

+# BuildFeed

+Build an RSS 2.0 and an Atom 1.0 feed from the book.

+`BookGen BuildFeed -o <output> [-v] [-d [directory]]` `BookGen BuildFeed --output <output> [--verbose] [--dir [directory]]`

+Arguments:

+-o, --output:
+    Required argument.
+Specifies the output directory name.

 -d, --dir:
     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

 -v, --verbose:
     Optional argument, turns on detailed logging.
 Usefull for locating issues